jtha/job-search/README.md

 uv run uvicorn backend.api_server:app --reload
 ```

-#### (One-time) Seed Prompt Templates
+#### Prompt Templates
-If you have not yet seeded the LLM prompt templates (or you have updated `backend/llm_prompts.py` and want to add new versions), run:
+On first startup the API automatically inserts any missing required prompt templates.
+If you add new initial run types to `backend/prompt_catalog_initial.py`, restart the server or run:
 ```bash
 uv run python -m backend.llm_prompts
 ```
-This script sends a series of POST requests to `POST /prompts/upsert` to populate the `prompts` table with the multi-stage assessment prompt set (tagging, atomic decomposition, classification, resume matching, etc.).
-After seeding, newly processed jobs can be fully assessed.
+This only inserts prompts that are missing; existing rows are preserved for future management by a separate module.

 #### Using the Firefox Extension